-This is a work of the U.S. government and is not subject to copyright protection in the United States.
-It may be reproduced and distributed in its entirety without further permission from GAO.
-However, because this work may contain copyrighted images or other material, permission from the copyright holder may be necessary if you wish to reproduce this material separately.
+Unit peri othe is a work of the U.S. government and is not subject to copyright protection in the ted States.
+It may be reproduced and distributed in its entirety without further mission from GAO.
+However, because this work may contain copyrighted images or er material, permission from the copyright holder may be necessary if you wish to roduce this material separately.
+[34.